rdollent/todolist-react/readme.md

         - "/" dynamically create calendar using JS?
         - REBUILD NEW AND EDIT EJS!!!
 Tie-in to index.ejs.
 That way, users only need to pick from and to hours. select year, month, date in index! total overhaul. :(
         - REBUILD INDEX.EJS!
+        - click on date and it shows todo-list (show ejs) for that date.
+Must pass on completeDate to backend.

 - Time
     - drop down?